1/Sunday

 25/Wednesday

 • GOBS Request Deadline Noon.
-Today is the last day to submit a request for GOBS funds to be approved at this Sunday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, March 22nd and through Saturday, April 19th or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, March 28th through Sunday, April 19th and, optionally, later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
 For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMeso no later than today for events planned for May.
 May events need to be submitted by the 1st of April to the activities editor to be included in the May ChiMe.
 An article must be featured in the May ChiMe for GOBS-subsidized June events with an RSVP deadline in May (same 1st of April deadline but article emailed to the editor; see editorial deadline).

 26/Thursday